Blumberg Traveling Fellowships

 - Budget worksheet (see Helpful Tips & Instructions)

 - Project proposal: outline of the project in terms of goals, procedures, concrete results the student aims to obtain and how they will be presented at the Blumberg Luncheon.
 Be specific in describing the project's academic validity and its connection to your academic and/or career goals.
 Include the project title at the top of the document.
 1,000 words maximum.

 - Personal statement: describe personal and academic preparation for the proposed project, including related activities and interests.
 500 words maximum.

 - Travel itinerary: give a time line including approximate dates of any travel.

 - Résumé: include all activities since high school and any community, sports or arts involvement.

-Please note: Your academic record will be also be reviewed by the committee.
+Please note: Student academic records will be also be reviewed by the committee.